jcolag/entropy-arbitrage/2025-06-19-gambit-part-1.md

  > **GIUSTI**: Commander, we've lost contact with the away team.

-Despite her small role, here, you might recognize the ensign as [Sabrina LeBeauf](https://en.wikipedia.org/wiki/Sabrina_LeBeauf), probably really only known for playing Sondra Huxtable on **The Cosby Show**---back in the days when we pretended that we shouldn't avoid talking about Bill Cosby---but also significantly more famous at the time than *anybody* else in the episode.
+Despite her small role, here, you might recognize the ensign as {% wiki Sabrina_LeBeauf|Sabrina LeBeauf|en %}, probably really only known for playing Sondra Huxtable on **The Cosby Show**---back in the days when we pretended that we shouldn't avoid talking about Bill Cosby---but also significantly more famous at the time than *anybody* else in the episode.

  > **LAFORGE**: Data, we've been attacked.
 We've got one casualty and Commander Riker has been taken captive.